hybridious/urscrape/README.md

 # urscrape
-light-weight web spider and scraper
+urscrape is light-weight web spider and scraper written in Python